Mrst12/pp5-frontend-react-appy-families/README.md

 ![create form](./documents/testing/p5-create-memo.png)

 ### Achievements Page
-- The achievements page can be reached via the navigational bar, this page lists all created achievements by all users.this page has an infinite scroll for ease of use.
+- The achievements page can be reached via the navigational bar, this page lists all created achievements by all users.
+This page has an infinite scroll for ease of use.

 ![all posts](./documents/features/achievements-all.png)